campbell000/blog/content/articles/play-this-eternal-sonata.md

 *Eternal Sonata* is also extremely linear, perhaps even more so than *Symphonia*.
 But unlike *Symphonia*, *Eternal Sonata* has a "hook": I was eager to power through dungeons so that I could experience more of the game's presentation: the Chopin history lessons, the game's landscapes and vistas, the entertaining cutscenes and animations, and the wonderful music were significant enough motivators for me to trudge through the game's weaker moments.
 Unlike *Symphonia*, which I begrudgingly finished and felt very little at the game's conclusion, I felt a *lot* of things by the time I finished *Eternal Sonata*.
 I felt a sense of relief, gratitude, hope, and even sadness.

 I don't mean to say that I wish the game was longer: it was neither too short nor too long.
 Rather, my point is that the game expertly juxtaposes life, death, love, heartache, nostalgia, and pain with its story to complement the bittersweet tones of Chopin's music.
-To that end, this game succeeds in chronicling the life of Chopin, the brilliant Polish Composer, as well as Chopin, the young man who lived a tumultuous life and died too early.
+To that end, this game succeeds in chronicling the life of Chopin, the brilliant Polish composer, as well as Chopin, the young man who lived a tumultuous life and died too early.

 <youtube-link :src-link="'https://www.youtube-nocookie.com/embed/g8hYaMiiw3M'">
 Chopin's "Raindrop" is one of his real-life pieces that is featured in <i>Eternal Sonata</i>.
 It's a beautiful piece, and used to great effect.